Some people and creatures can use their stomach to keep stuff within, sometimes more than would comfortably fit in there

 - Possibly Gerotora entering the seal for the 9-tails by having Naruto swallow him whole (with some assistance) and/or Itachi having him swallow a crow containing Shisui's other eye.

-- Jiraiya can travel incognito inside a frog using this.
+- Jiraiya can travel incognito inside a toad using this.
+The toad need not be giant enough to fit him in.

 - The main character from Blade of the Immortal hid a scapel in his throat and used it later to escape from a prison.